LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 - Change the topic of a conversation without prefacing it accordingly when replying to the assistant.
 - Leave typos and grammatical errors in the prompt.
-- Reply in a language different from the one intended for the data set.
+- Reply in a language different from the one intended for the data set, unless the context of the conversation requires it.

 ## 4. Classifying an assistant reply {#classifying-assistant}